depeche-io/postgresql-on-fire/physical-replication/step13/text.md

-*green* is Leader followed by *red* Replica and next to them we have disabled *blue* Leader2 with a split-brain condition.
+*green* is Leader followed by <span style='color:red'>red</span> Replica and next to them we have disabled *blue* Leader2 with a split-brain condition.
 We would like to make *blue* Replica again following *green*.
 There are basically three options on how to achieve this:
 * recreate *blue* as a Replica (delete it and follow the `pg_basebackup` steps)
 * recreate *blue* from backups (similar as before but typically much faster for larger DBs)
 * use `pg_rewind` tool bundled in Postgres